estebancb03/Piano-Emulator/README.md

 ## User manual

-To run the simulator, simply install the extensions for java development in VScode and press the run button.
+To run the simulator, simply install the extensions for Java development in Visual Studio Code and press the run button or just open the proyect in any Java IDE.
 The app has four buttons to manipulate the basic functions:
 * Step: Show the next 88 notes.
 * Play: Show the notes continuously.
 * Pause: Pause reading and show notes.